frisoft/ateam/README.md

 The token needs `repo` and `read:org` selected scopes.

+In case your organization has enforced some sort of authorization like SAML, you need to authorize your PAT like this https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on

 ## Configuration

 A-team needs to connect to GitHub's API using your GitHub API token.